ingolemo/python-lenses/readme.md

 	>>> l.item_('two').set(('three', 3))
 	{'one': 1, 'three': 3}

-There are a number of such more complicated lenses defined on `UserLens`.
+There are a number of such more complicated lenses defined on `Lens`.
 To help avoid collision with accessing attributes on the state, their names all end with a single underscore.
-See `help(lenses.UserLens)` in the repl for more.
-If you need to access an attribute on the state that has been shadowed by UserLens' methods then you can use `UserLens.getattr_(attribute)`.
+See `help(lenses.Lens)` in the repl for more.
+If you need to access an attribute on the state that has been shadowed by Lens' methods then you can use `Lens.getattr_(attribute)`.

 At their heart, lenses are really just souped-up getters and setters.
 If you have a getter and a setter for some data then you can turn those